Suresh5992/SSL-TLS-HTTPS-/README.md

 ✅ HTTPS → How the ‘S’ Comes?
 The ‘S’ in HTTPS is provided by SSL/TLS protocols.
-When visiting HTTPS websites, browsers show Certificates containing Public Keys.
+When visiting HTTPS websites, browsers show Certificates containing Public Keys

 **✅ Key Encryption Methods**